 - Regulatory Issues.
-This work identifies the key issues which countries may wish to take into consideration when designing their own regulatory regime for CO2 capture and storage.
-Work has been completed and the report on this topic is ready for Ministerial consideration. - Legal Issues.
+This work identifies the key issues which countries may wish to take into consideration when designing their own regulatory regime for CO_2 capture and storage.
+The work of the Task Force has been completed and the report on this topic is ready for Ministerial consideration. - Legal Issues.
 This work seeks to clarify how relevant international conventions might apply to CO2 capture and storage.
 Results so far mostly come from a joint International Energy Agency (IEA) Working Party on Fossil Fuels/CSLF workshop in Paris arranged by the CSLF Secretariat.
-The IEA has prepared a draft report on these issues and this work will be continued through the IEA Working Party on Fossil Fuels. - Economic Modeling.
+The IEA has prepared a draft report on these issues and this work will be continued through the IEA Working Party on Fossil Fuels and in other fora. - Economic Modeling.
 A report on economic modeling has been prepared.
 This report includes various recommendations for a future work program in economic modeling by the Policy Group.
 Transfer to the Technical Group of those aspects of economic modeling work related to estimating the cost and performance of CO2 capture was proposed.
 It was also decided that economic modeling activities should be differentiated from work on financing issues.